LasseKrarup/TheHideout/content/pages/index.md

     The secondary recording room is ideal for isolating acoustic instruments or vocals during full band recording sessions.

-    All gear in the studio is at your free disposal.
+    All gear in the studio is at your free disposal, including the grandpiano.
   image: /img/the-hideout-foto-1-mixer.jpeg
 video:
   title: Video